J24681357/gtfbotmain/README.md

 ## Daily Workout - /daily
 1. You can redeem Daily Workouts every day after driving at least 26.2mi or 41.1km.
     - 💡 Your Daily Workout gift may contain either credits or a random car from the roulette.
 2. Your daily mileage resets every 24 hours in UTC time.
-You can set the time zone for Daily Workouts in `/settings options:Time Zone` to match with your time zone.
+You can set the time zone for Daily Workouts in `/settings` to match with your time zone.
   - ⚠️ Note that Daily Workouts work differently from gifts.

 ## Gifts - /gifts